cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 (defn first-frame [env] (first env))
 ```

-To make a frame, we use a function [`zipmap`](https://clojuredocs.org/clojure.core/zipmap) to add two lists of variables together which
+To make a frame, we use a routine [`zipmap`](https://clojuredocs.org/clojure.core/zipmap) to add two lists of variables together which
 "returns a map with the keys mapped to the corresponding vals" ([ClojureDocs](https://clojuredocs.org/clojure.core/zipmap)).
 A map is a list of key-value pairs.